List of states with nuclear weapons: States formerly possessing nuclear weapons

 Nuclear weapons have been present in many nations, often as staging grounds under control of other powers.
 However, in only one instance has a nation given up nuclear weapons after being in full control of them.
-The fall of the Soviet Union left several former Soviet republics in physical possession of nuclear weapons, though not operational control which was dependent on Russian-controlled electronic Permissive Action Links and the Russian command and control system.
+The fall of the Soviet Union left several former Soviet republics in physical possession of nuclear weapons, although not operational control which was dependent on Russian-controlled electronic Permissive Action Links and the Russian command and control system.
+Of these, Kazakhstan and Ukraine continue to have neither their own nuclear weapons nor another state's nuclear weapons stationed in their territory whereas Belarus does again claim to have Russian-owned nuclear weapons stationed on its territory since 2023.

 South Africa

-South Africa produced six nuclear weapons in the 1980s, but dismantled them in the early 1990s.
+South Africa produced six nuclear weapons, obtaining its first in 1982, but dismantled them in the early 1990s.

 In 1979, there was a detection of a putative covert nuclear test in the Indian Ocean, called the Vela incident.
 It has long been speculated that it was a test by Israel, in collaboration with and with the support of South Africa, though this has never been confirmed.
-South Africa could not have constructed such a nuclear bomb until November 1979, two months after the "double flash" incident.
+South Africa could not have constructed such a nuclear bomb by itself until November 1979, two months after the "double flash" incident.

 South Africa acceded to the Nuclear Non-Proliferation Treaty in 1991.